yormy/tripwire-laravel/docs/v1/guide/what-is-tripwire.md

 :::

 ## Overview
-Tripwire-laravel is a package designed to early catch attempts to hack your site and stop those people right away.
+TODO: this should be a high level feature overview Tripwire-laravel is a package designed to early catch attempts to hack your site and stop those people right away.
 It is designed to sit in front of every request (or the ones you specify) to listen to what is coming in and determine if that is good or not.
 If it is an attempt to hack you site (ie Sqli, xss etc) then this attempt with lots of details will be logged.